CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 ```

-Finally we need to change the `render` function in our components again.
+Finally we need to change the `return` in our components again.
 Go over the following code and make sure your look tha same (unless you have used any other classes in your implementation)

 `index.jsx`